Skip to Main Content

 • Well supported

-• Also features integration with Google Docs
+• Excellent integration with Microsoft Word, LibreOffice, and Google Docs

 • Provides support for over 9000 bibliographic styles